 Months later, the people of Westminster, Vt. , took over the county court after a bloody confrontation.
 The town then belonged to New York Colony.
 On March 13, 1775, tensions between local patriots and Loyalist officials came to a head in the Cumberland County courthouse.
 Patriots, fearing economic ruin and the seizure of their farms by Loyalist courts, had occupied the building to prevent a session.
 Despite a promise from the chief judge that they would be unmolested, an armed posse led by the sheriff arrived and fired upon the protesters, who were armed only with sticks.
 One young farmer, William French, was mortally wounded and tormented as he died in a cell.

 By the next morning, over 400 patriot militiamen had surrounded the courthouse, forcing the surrender of the officials inside and effectively ending New York’s authority in the region a full month before the battles of Lexington and Concord.
-While New York’s governor decried the event as a “dangerous insurrection,” the outbreak of wider revolution soon overshadowed it.
+While New York’s governor decried the event as a “dangerous insurrection,” the outbreak of the wider revolution soon overshadowed it.

 The Westminster Massacre, though largely forgotten, is considered by many Vermonters as the first bloodshed of the American Revolution.